dotnet/aspnetcore/docs/BuildFromSource.md

 1. You can use the `dotnet build` and `dotnet test` commands to build and test the repo.

-    You don't need to activate the locally installed .NET SDK or run the `restore` script because it's done during initialization process.
+    You don't need to activate the locally installed .NET SDK or run the `restore` script because it's done during the Codespace initialization process.

 ---